 Our objective was to study the degradation of tannin-rich forages in the rumen and establish the relationship with the amount and disappearance of their different tannin fractions.
 We connected these effects on forage degradation and tannin disappearance with the microbial communities colonising feed particles in the rumen and with fermentation parameters.
 We used six tropical forages from leguminous shrubs and agricultural by-products with differing amounts and nature of tannins.
 We carried out 1) an in situ experiment, in order to determine the ruminal degradation of forage components, including different tannin fractions, and the colonisation of feed particles by microbes, and 2) an in vitro experiment, in order to measure methane production and feed fermentation.

-Material and methods
+Materials and methods

 The use of experimental animals followed the guidelines for animal research of the French Ministry of Agriculture and other applicable guidelines and regulations for animal experimentation in the European Union.
 Animals were housed at the INRAE UE1414 Herbipôle Unit (Saint Genès Champanelle, France; https://doi.org/10.15454/1.5572318050509348E12).
 Procedures were approved by French Ministry of Education and Research (APAFIS #8218-20161151782412).